 Related Article: The Pros And Cons Of At-Fault Divorce

-Can I get alimony or will I have to provide maintenance to my spouse?
+Can I get alimony or will I have to provide maintenance to my spouse in NJ?

 In some cases alimony will be awarded to the dependent spouse.
 In New Jersey limited duration alimony, permanent and/or rehabilitative alimony, reimbursement alimony, or a combination thereof will be ordered.